It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 For example, although a portable saw is treated with more care than a portable drill or sander, the seemingly less risky tools can cause more injuries.

-The key is that the severity of the damage should not lead the operator to disregard the fact that no damage should ever occur.
+The key is that the severity of the damage should not lead the operator to disregard the fact that no injury should ever occur.

 Many factors are involved in operating safely with power tools, including eye and lung protection, which may necessitate specific prescription glasses and respirators.